Henri Marchant

-In 1919 his private member's bill lead to women's suffrage in the Netherlands.
-His main political opponent was Hendrik Colijn, whose cabinet he helped come to a premature end in 1925.
+In 1919 his private member's bill led to women's suffrage in the Netherlands.
+His main political opponent was Hendrik Colijn, whose first cabinet he helped come to a premature end in 1925.
 Marchant subsequently was appointed formateur but failed to form a new, centre-left cabinet.

 In 1933 he accepted the position of Minister of Education, Arts, and Science in the Second Colijn cabinet.
 He introduced a spelling reform that bore his name ("spelling-Marchant").
 He resigned in 1935 when he lost his party's support following the disclosure of his secret baptism.